sysmulch/docs/docs/elearning-elements.md

 - An Upcoming Events block to alert users to any upcoming events or deadlines
 - A custom HTML block with a few tips for users
-- Some visual links to add some color to the page
+- Visual links to add some color to the page

 [Screenshot of the dashboard](/docs/LMS-dashboard.jpg)